Poem code

-The poem code is a simple and insecure, cryptographic method which was used during World War II by the British Special Operations Executive (SOE) to communicate with their agents in Nazi-occupied Europe.
+The poem code is a simple and insecure cryptographic method which was used during World War II by the British Special Operations Executive (SOE) to communicate with their agents in Nazi-occupied Europe.

-The method works by having the sender and receiver pre-arranging a poem to use.
+The method works by having the sender and receiver pre-arrange a poem to use.
 The sender chooses a set number of words at random from the poem and gives each letter in the chosen words a number.
-The numbers are then used as a key for a transposition cipher to conceal the plaintext of the message.
-The cipher used was often double transposition.
-To indicate to the receiver which words had been chosen, an indicator group of letters is sent at the start of the message.
+The numbers are then used as a key for a transposition cipher to conceal the plaintext of the message, often by double transposition.
+To indicate to the receiver which words were chosen, an indicator group of letters is sent at the start of the message.

 Description

-To encrypt a message, the agent would select words from the poem as the key.
-Every poem code message commenced with an indicator group of five letters, whose position in the alphabet indicated which five words of an agent's poem would be used to encrypt the message.
-For instance, suppose the poem is the first stanza of Jabberwocky:
+To encrypt a message, words are selected from a poem to form the key.
+Every poem-encoded message commences with an indicator group of five letters, whose positions in the alphabet indicate which five words of the poem were used to encrypt the message.
+For instance, if the poem is the first stanza of "Jabberwocky":